 Board of Directors

-Bard on the Beach Shakespeare Festival is professional, not-for-profit theatre company governed by the B.C.
+Bard on the Beach Shakespeare Festival is a professional, not-for-profit theatre company governed by the B.C.
 Societies Act.
 Our Board of Directors is made up of a group of community volunteers recruited for their special knowledge and expertise in many areas.
-It is with our board’s support and commitment that we are able to celebrate the continued success of our Festival.
+It is with our Board’s skill and commitment that we are able to support the continued success of our Festival.

 Douglas Clarke – Director

 Douglas is a dedicated and passionate supporter of Bard on the Beach.
-He has been a member since 1991, volunteer since 2002 and joined the Bard Board in 2013.
+He has been a member since 1991, volunteer since 2002, joined the Bard Board in 2013 and currently chairs the Infrastructure Committee.
 A native of Vancouver, Douglas is a graduate of the University of Victoria with a BA in History.
 He is fully licensed real estate agent and property manager.
-Since 2004 he has been the President of Vancouver Management Ltd., a Lower Mainland based real estate property management firm specializing in multi-unit residential apartments.
-He is past President of PAMA (Professional Association of Managing Agents), a current Director of LandlordBC and is on the Faith and Foundation committee for St. Augustine School.
-He has volunteered at the Canadian Open (PGA and LPGA) and the 2010 Winter Olympics.
+He is the President of Vancouver Management Ltd., a Lower Mainland-based real estate property management firm.
+He is past President of PAMA (Professional Association of Managing Agents), Past Treasurer for LandlordBC, and sits on the Faith and Foundation committee for St. Augustine School.
+He has volunteered at the Canadian Open (PGA and LPGA), the 2010 Winter Olympics, Bard on the Beach (since 2002) and is currently a very active coach with Jericho Little League.
 He is a lifelong Canucks fan, avid golfer and urban farmer.
 He resides in Kitsilano with his wife Alice and two sons.

 John Geddes – Director